ekomsSavior/PWN-TAG/README.md

 "tag to pwn" NFC tag exploit

 things you need:
-nfc tag stickers>
+nfc tag stickers about $10 for 25 >
 https://a.co/d/gl2XRV8

 nfc tag writer app:
-something similar to this one
+something similar to this one works and the free edition works too

 https://apps.apple.com/app/id1252962749

+lastly you need a debian based linux distro